Exploring Baja: A 21-Day Camping Adventure

 We did see a number of cactus in bloom as well as a few ocotillo with their spray of red flowers looking like flames on the tips of their thorny branches.

-With the dark night sky, I was inspired to try my hand at astrophotography to see if I could capture part of the Milky way.
-I think the resulting image of the cirios silhouetted and a cloud of stars is quite interesting.
+With the dark night sky, I was inspired to try my hand at astrophotography to see if I could capture part of the Milky Way.
+I think the resulting image of the cirios silhouetted by a cloud of stars is quite interesting.
 You can view more photos in an online gallery.

 Exploring the Manet & Morisot Exhibit: A Rainy-Day Adventure